garrandall/popular-music-data/tracks/in-the-bush-musique.md

 In the bush, in the bush (I like it)
 In the bush, in the bush (Yeah, yeah, I like it, I like it) In the bush, in the bush (I like it)
 In the bush, in the bush
 In the bush, in the bush
 In the bush, in the bush (I like it)
 In the bush, in the bush (I said I like this, yeah)
 In the bush, in the bush
 In the bush, in the bush
 In the bush, in the bush
 In the bush, in the bush (Are you ready for this)
-In the bush, in the bush (Ooh)
+In the bush, in the bush (Oh)
 In the bush, in the bush (Are you ready for this)
 In the bush, in the bush (Sock it to me, sock it to me)